collinbrake/electrakHDCAN/README.md

 ## Usage Example

-Note, this code is strictly for experimental purposes and has not been extensively tested.
+Note, this code is a first prototype for experimentation and has not been extensively tested.

 Command actuator to move to 100 mm at 50% speed: